Rawierdt/Anayansi/README.md

 ## Raw Hash Cracker & Hash Creator
 Raw Hash Cracker Tool and Script for Creating Raw Hashes.

+> [!CAUTION]
+> This tool was created for educational purposes only.
+I do not take any responsibility for the misuse of this tool.

 ![aCreator](/assets/anayansi_creator.gif)

 ![aCracker](/assets/anayansi_cracker.gif)

 ## Version
 **Anayansi V1.0**

+### Features
+Create and Crack through brute force using a dictionary or wordlist.

 ## Supported Hash Formats
 * **MD5**